-This site gives an overview of the work of judicial office-holders in the civil, criminal and family courts, and tribunals, of England and Wales.
-It is the web site of the Judicial Office, which was established in 2006 under the Constitutional Reform Act 2005.
-“About the Judiciary” includes up to date lists of the senior judiciary, circuit judges, district judges and others.
-“You and the Judiciary” includes forms of address and the Guide to Judicial Conduct.
-The “Announcements” section provides press releases, announcements of appointments and retirements, and transcripts of speeches made by the senior judiciary 2012 onwards, with earlier coverage available via an archived version of the site.
+This is the web site of the Judicial Office, which provides support to the judiciary of the courts of England and Wales and of the non-devolved tribunals of the UK.
+“About the Judiciary” includes lists of the senior judiciary, circuit judges, district judges and others.
+“You and the Judiciary” includes forms of address, the Guide to Judicial Conduct, and information for litigants in person.
+The “Announcements” section provides press releases, announcements of appointments and retirements, and transcripts of speeches made by the senior judiciary 2010 onwards, with earlier coverage available via an archived version of the site.
 “Judgments” includes selected judgments and sentencing remarks December 2011 onwards.
 “Publications” includes statistics, practice statements, protocols and guidance, and judicial responses to government proposals.
-Legal term dates 2013 to 2018 and published decisions of the First-tier Tribunal and Upper Tribunal chambers are available via links at the top of the page.
+Legal term dates 2016 onwards and published decisions of the First-tier Tribunal and Upper Tribunal chambers are available via links at the top of the page.

-The Direct Access Portal (DAP) is the Bar Council’s directory of direct access barristers (barristers who can offer services directly to the public without a solicitor being instructed), and also provides access to mediators and arbitrators.
+The Direct Access Portal (DAP) is the Bar Council’s searchable portal for locating and contacting direct access barristers – barristers who can offer services directly to the public without a solicitor having been instructed.
+It also provides access to mediators and arbitrators.

 The Faculty of Advocates is the professional body for the Scottish Bar.
-The web site provides information on the office-holders and organisation of the Faculty and on education and training for Advocates.
-The membership directory can be browsed by individuals’ names or by the “Stables” to which advocates belong: select “Instructing Advocates”.
-The Faculty’s Guide to Professional Conduct can be downloaded from the “Professional Stndards” page within “About Advocates”.
+Its web site provides information on the office-holders and organisation of the Faculty and on education and training for advocates.
+The membership directory can be searched by individuals’ names or specialisms: select “About Advocates”.
+The Faculty’s Guide to Professional Conduct can be downloaded from the “Professional Standards” page, also within “About Advocates”.

 The admission and regulation of notaries in England and Wales is a function of the Faculty Office of the Archbishop of Canterbury.
 The Notaries section of its web site has a collection of the rules regulating notaries, a code of practice for notaries, and a searchable directory of notaries practising in England and Wales.